 Silk to Silk Clearance Violation

-Main article: Silk to Silk Clearance
+Design rule reference: Silk to Silk Clearance

 The last error to resolve is the silk to silk clearance violations.
 These are usually caused by a designator being too close to the outline of an adjacent component.
 You design may not have any of these violations - it depends on how close you placed the components, or if you have already repositioned the designators.
 Click and hold on a designator to move it - all objects will dim apart from the objects in the component whose designator is being moved - move that designator to a new location.